jacebenson/jace.pro/content/post/2018-05-16-interview.md

 1. What release are you guys currently on?
 2. How many licensed users are on the environment?
-3. What are next major inititives of the team?
+3. What are next major initiatives of the team?

-### Team Questions

 1. What is your role in relation to the team?
 2. How many people are on the team I'll be working on?